pietrorea/pietrorea.com/README.md

 # pietrorea.com

 This repo contains the source code and content for [https://www.pietrorea.com](https://www.pietrorea).
-The site uses the static site generator [Gatsby.js](https://github.com/gatsbyjs/) and hosted on Netlify.
-The current Gatsby theme is a derivative of the [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog) template.
+The site uses the static site generator [Gatsby.js](https://github.com/gatsbyjs/) and it is hosted on Netlify.
+The current theme is a derivative of the [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog) template.

 # Set up

 - Prerequisites: make sure `node`, `npm`, `nvm` are installed.
-Then install node 10 using nvm.
 - Clone [this repo](https://github.com/pietrorea/pietrorea.com) and run `npm i`.
 Install peer dependencies.
 - Run `npm run dev` to run locally.